⚠️ Important Disclaimer

 Portable Toilet and Sanitation Requirements

 Sanitation requirements depend on the specific area and facility type.
 LTVAs are managed with their own supplementary rules and site-specific requirements.
 For example, Midland LTVA is listed as “self-contained only.”
-(BLM, n.d.-b) Always verify with the relevant LTVA page or the field office before assuming a portable toilet is required or optional in a specific zone.
+Always verify with the relevant LTVA page or the field office before assuming a portable toilet is required or optional in a specific zone.

 Fire Equipment Specifications